-Equity release mortgage lenders offer different interest rates for people of varying age ranges and different loan-to-value percentages.
-Jubilee has looked at the best equity release companies and found one with excellent terms that should suit the needs of many homeowners.
+Equity release mortgage lenders offer different interest rates for people across different age ranges and loan-to-value ratios.
+Jubilee 2000 has reviewed the best equity release companies and found one with excellent terms that should suit many homeowners’ needs.

 Here are the key features: